xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/querying_observable_sequences.md

 // => 4
 ```

 In the following sample, which is an extension of the event conversion example we saw in the [Bridging with Existing Events](events.md) topic, we use the `select` or `map` operator to project the event arguments to a point of x and y.
-In this way, we are transforming a mouse move event sequence into a data type that can be parsed and manipulated further, as can be seen in the next "Filtering" section.
+This way, we are transforming a mouse move event sequence into a data type that can be parsed and manipulated further, as can be seen in the next "Filtering" section.

 ```js
 var move = Rx.Observable.fromEvent(document, 'mousemove');